enonic/action-app-deploy/README.md

 # Usage

+In your workflow specify the required arguments to be used as an input to this deploy action and use the actinon to execute the deployment task.
 See [action.yml](action.yml)

-Specify the required arguments in a workflow.
-That will be used as an input to the deploy action.
-Mandatory arguments
+## Mandatory arguments
 - url
 - username
 - password

-Optional arguments
+## Optional arguments
 - app_jar: path to the app to be deployed.
 If not given, the action will deploy all apps under "./build/libs/"
 - client_cert: required only if you need to authenticate using mTLS
 - client_key: required only if  you need to authenticate using mTLS